 Have you ever heard of activated charcoal being used in hospitals?
 Well, it’s because of how good it is at binding toxins that they give it to people who they suspect have been poisoned.
 While it does have quite a dark color and leaves this soap looking a little intimidating, the charcoal can do wonders for easing skin imperfections.

 While this soap is great for pretty much any part of your skin, I like to use it just for my face, as this is obviously the most visible part of our bodies and, like anyone, always wants this skin looking its best.

-One of my favourite things about this is that it’s totally vegan-friendly!
+One of my favorite things about this is that it’s totally vegan-friendly!
 I have a lot of vegetarian and vegan friends, and this is a great soap to use as a gift for anyone who takes animal rights seriously.

 I’ve used a nice selection of essential oils in this recipe.
 While tea tree doesn’t smell all that good, the other EO’s I’ve chosen should mask any unpleasantness.
 You could consider leaving the tea tree out, but it’s absolutely fabulous for your skin and combined with the charcoal makes for a double-action, extra powerful soap to leave skin positively glowing!

-Supplies For My Activated Charcoal Soap Recipe
+Notes For Making Charcoal Soap

-- This recipe makes around 6 individual bars which I find perfect for personal use.
+- This charcoal soap recipe makes around 6 individual bars which I find perfect for personal use.
 If you are considering gifting or selling it you may prefer to double up on the ingredient and use a loaf mould.

 - If you are using the larger mould and working with a larger batch you won’t need to place the soap on to heat pad.